Other media

 During the first twenty weeks Ellery was enacted by the far too young and handsome looking George Nader.
 Nader won the role after a coast-to-coast talent search that included sidewalk surveys of average people to get their views on what the sophisticated detective should look like.
 Scripts were poor and the acting abominable.
 In this series the idea was to do actual Queen stories, and six of the first eight were adaptation of the novels.
 Other writers' mystery stories were dramatized by making Ellery the hero character which didn't help much...
 The show was telecast live from Hollywood.

-At first four directors were names by producer Albert McCleery to handle the series: Alan Hanson (see 1* Note), Livia Granito, Walter Grauman and Alan Cooke.
-All are alumni of McCleery's NBC Matine Theater programs.
+At first four directors were named by producer Albert McCleery to handle the series: Alan Hanson (see 1* Note), Livia Granito, Walter Grauman and Alan Cooke.
+All are alumni of McCleery's NBC Matinee Theater programs.

 McCleery's biggest problem was finding an actor to play Queen.
 McCleery had long talks with Dannay and Lee.
 "After getting a run-down on the character, I built up a picture in my own mind of an attractive, not overly athletic man of maybe around 30, well-educated without being an intellectual snob - a man who might have gone to Dartmouth or Williams or Hamilton and who might have been on the swimming team.
 Not a football player.
 Not a Mike Hammer."